From vibey night markets to vegan-friendly finds, here is your guide to some of the best foodie markets in the Capital.

 The granddaddy of Pretoria markets is still as good today as it was when it opened 20 years ago.
 Die-hard fans are there when they open at 5.30am every Saturday morning to indulge in huge homemade vetkoek stuffed with savoury mince, proper Boeretroos (coffee), melkkos and kaiings (fried pork fat).
 The freshest produce at incredible prices, mouth-watering Dutch cheese, samoosas, fresh eggs and fresh meat directly from the farmer are all on offer.
 You’ll also find the most beautiful king proteas and a range of crafts.

-Open: Every second Sunday of the month, 9am to 4pm
+Open: On the second Sunday of every month, 9am to 4pm

 Vegans, Vegetarians and like-minded people can rejoice: there’s finally a market dedicated to plant-based eating in Pretoria.
 From vegan cheese to dairy- and egg-free baked goods, this market is brimming with delicious vegan food and a fully stocked bar with good cocktails to accompany your eats.
 There’s also a range of cruelty-free cosmetics and jewellery stalls.
 Activities include meditation, yoga, live music, Henna art, a masseuse and games for kids.
 Keeping a close eye on their Facebook page helps to keep up to date with the latest offers available at the Market.
 Entrance is free.

 Open: Every first Friday of the month, 4pm to late